 Jamie has been specializing in complex upper limb prosthetic care for upwards of 25 years.
 Working within clinics located in both Los Angeles and San Diego, gained a great deal of experience in treating pediatric amputees with various complex conditions.
 Eventually moving back to the east coast, Jamie took a position working for a company within one of the most prominent U.S. military medical centers in Washington, D.C.
 Here he specialized in traumatic upper limb rehabilitation – making upper limb prosthetic devices for a variety of amputation levels and uses.

-Jamie lives in an agricultural reserve in Maryland.
-When not in the research lab or providing high functioning prosthetics he enjoys bicycling, gardening, skiing, and spending quality time with his wife and kids.
+Jamie currently resides in Maryland, and when not in the research lab or providing high functioning prosthetics he enjoys bicycling, gardening, skiing, and spending quality time with his wife and kids.

 - Member, American Board for Certification in Orthotics and Prosthetics (Certified Prosthetist Orthotist)

 - Member, American Academy of Orthotics and Prosthetics

 - “Clinical Evaluation of the Revolutionizing Prosthetics Modular Prosthetics Limb System for Upper Extremity Amputees” Kirstin E. Yu, Brittany N. Perry, Courtney W. Moran, Robert S. Armiger, Matthew S. Johannes, Abigail Hawkins, Lauren Stentz, Jamie Vandersea, Jack W. Tso & Paul F. Pasquina; Nature-Scientific Reports, 11, Art 954 Jan 2021

 - “Novel Approaches to Fitting and Implanting Finger and Nail Prosthetics” Elsheikh, Mogeeb; Horowitz, Max; Vandersea , Jamie ; Giladi, Aviram MD Submitted to: The International Journal of Artificial Organs